At one time or another, we've all seen a wonderfully successful ice cream shop & thought to ourselves “I can see myself owning a successful shop”.

 6) Invest In Quality Equipment

 This is one of the most important aspects of your business.
-You need to figure what kind of frozen dessert machine you prefer, either water-cooled or air-cooled.
+You need to figure out whether you prefer a water or air cooled ice cream machine.
 Some advantages of water-cooled machines are that they usually last longer and don't heat up the area close to the machine.
 Air-cooled machines have no water waste and are more versatile machines over all.

 Make sure to invest in quality ice cream or frozen dessert equipment (batch freezers, soft serve machines, dipping cabinets, blast freezers, etc).
-We have years of experience helping hundreds of business owners start their own ice cream operations if you need help finding a machine.
+We have years of experience helping hundreds of business owners start their own ice cream operations if you need help finding a machine or ice cream store supplies.
 We will fit you with a machine that exceeds all of your customer's needs.

 Feel free to check out our where to start page, where we outline some of the important steps when deciding which machine is best for you.